Ash4669/Chase-The-Ace/README.md

 - User flask's request.sid to get session id and target individual clients. https://flask-socketio.readthedocs.io/en/latest/ - use Rooms section to group together for games.
 Send and Emit functions also accept room argument to broadcast to just that room.
 Using room = sid when passing the room argument can emit something to a specific client.

 Add client sid to store in rooms to then loop over for the game. io.to(room/socketId).emit().
 The actual game mechanics can just send with sid that are stored within the room. use socket.emit within connection to send to specific clients and use broadcasts when sending the information to everyone to update.
-Need to map out types fo connections that need to happen when.
+Need to map out types of connections that need to happen when.
 - for Flask, use emit but set room=sid_id. get sessionid with request.sid.

 - Note for disconnecting: Have it where the pop up appears before they leave the page and then record the page url.
 If they click leave the page, it triggers them leaving the room or just have the pop up as something to stall while the url is recorded and then on disconnect, they can remove themselves, update the others in the room and then leave the room.

 > Notes for self
 - Use Page Objects method of testing.
 Not UI JourneySteps.
 Read into it.

+> Game Notes

+When first person joins, set as host in db.
+When someone joins they are given a player id which is stored in the db.
+When host clicks start, set the room current player When game starts, lock down joining.
+When someone quits, they are deleted from the database When host quits, boot everyone
+When person wins, if signed in, add one to their count.